YoLinux LDAP Tutorial: Deploying OpenLDAP

 /usr/sbin/ldbmcat -n /var/lib/ldap/id2entry.dbb > /opt/BACKUP/ldap.ldif

-Note that this backup may not be suitable for re-loading.
+Note that this backup may not be suitable for re-loading with ldapadd.
+Data often has to be "cleaned up".
+It is easier to resoter with slapadd (see below).
 The order is random if it has been modified.
 The object definition for the domain itself must be the first definition.
 If it is not then move it there manually so that it can reload successfully.

 Using LDAP slapd slapcat method: slapcat -v -n 2 -l delta.ldif